Search

 Data source: http://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/histretSP.html

-This golden period included the -22% drop in the Dow Jones Industrial Average (DJIA) Black Monday stock market drop on October 19, 1987 as well as the irrational exuberance in the stock market during the build up of the dot-com bubble from from 1995 through 1999.
-The last five years of the decade saw double digit stock market returns every year.
+This golden period included the -22% drop in the Dow Jones Industrial Average (DJIA) Black Monday stock market drop and the -20.4% S&P 500 decline as well on October 19, 1987.
+This 50 year stock market period also spans the irrational exuberance in the stock market during the buildup of the dot-com bubble from 1995 through 1999.
+The last five years of the 1990’s decade saw double digit stock market returns every year.

 But as we’ve seen with all stock market bubbles, there comes a breaking point and the early 2,000’s experienced losses during the first three years of the new millennium.